LovelyBuggies/MutimediaTechnology_Experiments/ex2/README.md

 #### Huffman Coding

 > **[Huffman Coding](https://en.wikipedia.org/wiki/Huffman_coding)** is a lossless data compression algorithm.
-The idea is to assign variable-length codes to input character, lengths of the assigned codes are based on the frequecies of corresponding characters.
+The idea is to assign variable-length codes to input character, lengths of the assigned codes are based on the frequencies of corresponding characters.
 The most frequent character gets the small code and the least frequent character gets the largest code.

-**[Huffman Coding](https://en.wikipedia.org/wiki/Huffman_coding)** consists of following steps:
+**[Huffman Coding](https://en.wikipedia.org/wiki/Huffman_coding)** consists of the following steps:

-- First, we need to sort each characters by their emerge frequencies.
+- First, we need to sort each character by their emerge frequencies.

-- Then we are able build Huffman Tree 🌲.
-A great ***Huffman Tree Construction demo*** is on this website - [YouTube/Huffman Coding - Greedy Algorithm](YouTube/Huffman Coding - Greedy Algorithm) .
+- Then we are able to build Huffman Tree 🌲.
+A great ***Huffman Tree Construction demo*** is on this website - [YouTube/Huffman Coding - Greedy Algorithm](YouTube/Huffman Coding - Greedy Algorithm).

-- After buliding a Huffman Tree, we can simply put characters together according to the compression Table. ⚠️ *Notice that the above **demo** generated a compression table like the following image ⬇️, and no ambiguity would happen.*
+- After building a Huffman Tree, we can simply put characters together according to the compression Table. ⚠️ *Notice that the above **demo** generated a compression table like the following image ⬇️, and no ambiguity would happen.*
 - Finally, we compress the information successfully! ✌️

 ![](https://ws2.sinaimg.cn/bmiddle/006tNbRwgy1fwx0borxohj30s811ewgq.jpg)